dante-signal31/Prince_of_Unity/README.md

 ## Installation

+You can find a windows installer at [Itch.io project page](https://dantesignal31.itch.io/prince-of-unity).

-I'm currently working in a windows installable.
-When I have it ready I will make it available through itch.io.
+I'm currently working in a linux installer.
+When I have it ready I will make it available through itch.io too.

-While that happens you can still go the developer way and clone this repository and run the game from inside Unity.
+If you like the developer way, just clone this repository and run the game from inside Unity, but in this case refer to [developer section](https://github.com/dante-signal31/Prince_of_Unity#developers) at this page to find out how to run properly the game inside Unity editor.

 ## Usage